elastic/search-ui/packages/react-search-ui/README.md

 <a id="ownlayoutandstyles"></a>

-## Using your own styles and layout
+### Customizing Styles and Layout

 [back](#nav)

-As noted in the [Using the default styles and layout](#layoutandstyles) section, all out of the box styles and layout are optional.
+The out-of-the-box styles and layout provided by Search UI are discussed in the [Styles and Layout](#layoutandstyles) section of the Basic Usage guide.
+These are all optional;
+you can choose not to use them, or customize them.

 To provide custom styles: